PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 * **Check box Roger beep:**  This tick is activating an ending sequence of six consecutive digital synthesized audio tones , to indicate that the operator has concluded speaking.
 * Note: that feature is not available in SSB modes (USB , LSB)

+* **Check box Hear Mic:**  This feature will allow to the user to check his Mic through the combined headphone and mic headset , without the need to use an additional receiver.It works for both Portapack audio codec platforms : AK4951  / WM8731 .
+* Notes: to avoid user confusions, that audio sound feature is disabled when  user selects to hear the receiver demodulated sound  .
+In both audio codec platforms, when clicking that “Hear Mic” ,  we are changing the default pre-setting   ALC or BOOST option to the best  that has maximum audio codec volum sound …

 * **Check box F = F_RX:**  (Added from [Nightly Release - 2023-04-05] It allows to the user to select Separated / Common  tuning frequency from Receiver(RX) to the Transmitter(TX).
 Once is marked , we have a common same frequency (F = F_TX) and therefore, to not confuse to the user , we hide the bottom independent F_RX field . (as you could see in the two above GUI pictures)